 Traditionally, shoppers like to touch products before they buy them, using multi-sensory perception.
-In other words, people like to hold objects to get a feel for the weight and texture.
-When the pandemic broke out shoppers were expected to limit their touching of merchandise and surfaces in retail stores.
+In other words, people want to hold objects to get a feel for the weight and texture.
+When the pandemic broke out, shoppers were expected to limit their touching of merchandise and surfaces in retail stores.
 The solution that soon became evident once again was virtual reality.
 Car dealerships benefit from VR because they no longer need new cars to take up so much floor space.

 2. Gives Medical Professionals Powerful Insights on Patients

 Physicians were among the first professionals to test VR technology.
 At first, hospitals were hesitant to invest in such sophisticated equipment because of what seemed to be an intense learning curve.
-But over time VR technology has evolved to become easier to use and understand while providing doctors a wealth of patient data that wasn't possible to collect last century.
+But over time, VR technology has evolved to become easier to use and understand while providing doctors a wealth of patient data that wasn't possible to collect last century.
 This more comprehensive view of the human anatomy is now used to assist physicians with performing surgeries and helping patients undergo rehabilitation therapy.